Feel the Peace of God

 - Summary: The hurts, pressures, and disappointments of this life can weigh down your heart.
 Come see how the peace of God can bring you back to great emotional victory.

-- Explanatory note: This is not so much a “sermon”, but more a devotional study of the powerful inner healing available from what the Scriptures call the “peace of God”.
+- Explanatory note: This is not so much a “sermon”, but more a devotional study of the powerful inner peace available from what the Scriptures call the “peace of God”.
 It is my hope that these verses will bring refreshing to your soul.

 Judges 6:23-24 But the LORD said to him, “Peace!
 Do not be afraid.
 You are not going to die.”
 So Gideon built an altar to the LORD there and called it The LORD is Peace.